Effective Range Expansion with the Left-Hand Cut: Higher Order Improvements: Introduction

 The effective range expansion (ERE)~\cite{Bethe:1949yr,Blatt:1949zz} offers a model-independent parametrization of the low-energy two-body scattering amplitude and has been widely employed in the studies of near-threshold phenomena.
 This is particularly pertinent given the discovery of the numerous exotic hadronic states and candidates close to the threshold in the past two decades~\cite{ParticleDataGroup:2024cfk,Liu:2024uxn,Guo:2017jvc,Chen:2022asf,Meng:2022ozq,Brambilla:2019esw,Baru:2021ldu,Dong:2021bvy,Dong:2021juy, Mai:2022eur, Chen:2024eaq, Doring:2025sgb, Hanhart:2025bun}.
 For an $S$-wave elastic scattering, the traditional ERE is expressed as

 where \( \delta \) is the phase shift, \( k \) is the momentum of one of the particles in the center-of-mass frame, and $a$ and $r$ denote the scattering length and effective range, respectively.
 While the ERE provides an excellent description of short-range interactions, the presence of a long-range force can severely limit its range of validity and result in a limited convergence radius.
+Mathematically, Eq.~\eqref{eq:ere0} is a Taylor expansion around threshold in powers of $k^2$ of the analytic part of the inverse amplitude, or equivalently of $k\cot\delta$; its convergence radius is therefore set by the distance from the threshold to the nearest singularity, e.g., the branch point of left-hand cut (lhc) or an amplitude zero.
 An example is the Coulomb potential, which has been discussed in the seminal work by Hans Bethe~\cite{Bethe:1949yr}.
 Modified effective-range functions have been proposed to address long-range forces; however, the quantity $M_\ell(k^2)$ introduced in Ref.~\cite{vanHaeringen:1981pb} is only well-defined for ``superregular" potentials, and thus does not apply to the Coulomb or Yukawa cases.
+More generally, modified or generalized effective-range ideas have a long history.
+In nucleon-deuteron and low-energy three-nucleon scattering, a nearby subthreshold pole was shown to make the doublet-channel ERE anomalous~\cite{Reiner:1969mmv}, and an $N/D$ model with a long-range proton-exchange interaction was used to relate the triton pole to low-energy neutron-deuteron scattering parameters~\cite{Phillips:1969hm}.
+Modified effective-range theory was also developed for long-range potentials, in particular the $r^{-4}$ polarization potential relevant to atomic scattering~\cite{Spruch:1960,OMalley:1961}.
+Broader treatments of resonances in coupled channels, including effective-range approximations, pole classifications, and systems with both short-range and long-range interactions, are reviewed in Ref.~\cite{Badalian:1981xj}.
+Standard analyses of the analytic $S$ matrix~\cite{Chew:1960iv,Eden:1966dnq} provide the general basis for left-hand cuts associated with crossed-channel singularities.
+These insights are essential for understanding the limitations of the ERE, particularly when left-hand singularities lie close to the physical region.